-The Learn to Code movement, with the backing of the likes of Obama and Bill Gates, is picking up momentum worldwide and that is actually a very good thing as even basic programming skills can have a major impact.
-If you can teach yourself how to write code, you will gain a competitive edge over your peers, you can think more algorithmically and thus can tackle problems more efficiently.
+The Learn to Code movement has picked up momentum worldwide and that is actually a good thing as even basic programming skills can have a major impact.
+If you can teach yourself how to write code, you gain a competitive edge over your peers, you can think more algorithmically and thus can tackle problems more efficiently.

 Don’t just download the latest app, help redesign it.
 Don’t just play on your phone, program it. — Obama.

 There’s no reason why shouldn’t know the basics of coding.
 You can automate tasks, you can program your Excel sheets, improve workflows, you can extract data from websites and accomplish so much more with code.
 You may not be in the business of writing software programs but knowing the basics of coding will help you communicate more effectively with developers.